-For the last ten years Stryker has actively engaged in working with and for Indigenous postsecondary programs, national institutes, schools, communities, and leaders to help build stronger and more impactful social programs for Indigenous and non-Indigenous people.
-During this time he has been involved in developing clinical capacity and research support for people living with HIV in Saskatchewan, designed acculturation and cross-cultural training support for immigrant newcomers to Canada, implemented and assessed an Ontario Public Health child safety social media campaign, contracted with the Ontario Public Service to assess diversity and inclusion programming for twelve vulnerable employee populations, and participated as a member and representative on more than fifteen postsecondary boards, committees, and associations.
+Stryker has almost 20 years of experience working with and for Indigenous postsecondary programs, national institutes, schools, communities, and leaders.
+His focus has been to build stronger and more impactful social programs for Indigenous and non-Indigenous people.
+This included developing clinical capacity and research support for people living with HIV in Saskatchewan, designing acculturation and cross-cultural training support for immigrant newcomers to Canada, multiple assessments of the Ontario Public Service’s employee diversity and inclusion program, the Ontario Public Health’s child safety social media campaigns, and ten Six Nations of the Grand River health care programs.
+When he has the time, he supports cultural ceremonies, and he has participated on more than 50 postsecondary and community boards, committees, and associations.

 PhD (2014) Sociocultural Applied Psychology, University of Guelph, ON.